Glória de Campeão: Later career

 At the end of his four-year-old season, he headed out of Brazil and ran at Longchamp for his first out-of-country appearance.
-There he was trained by Pascal Bary instead of his normal trainer Stefan Frieberg.
-His debut was an lukewarm sixth in the Prix Daniel Wildenstein Castel Marie-Louise de la Baule.
+There he was trained by Pascal Bary instead of his usual trainer Stefan Frieberg.
+His debut was a lukewarm sixth in the Prix Daniel Wildenstein Castel Marie-Louise de la Baule.
 He spent the rest of his racing career traveling around.
 In his five-year-old season, he was unsuccessful internationally.
 He failed to win in six starts including an eighth-place finish in the Dubai World Cup behind Curlin and Well Armed. although he managed three second-place finishes including in the Grade 3 Sheikh Maktoum bin Rashid Al Maktoum Challenge-Round 1.
 The following year he made headway when he won a handicap at Nad Al Sheba before being a distantly beat second in the Dubai World Cup behind Well Armed.
 His success only reached further a start later when he went back to turf in the Grade 1 Singapore Airlines International Cup.
 He would go to the lead as usual with Jay Peg on the rail to challenge upfront for most of it.
 But he began to pull away in the home stretch leading over Pompeii Ruler by about three-fourths of a length.
 He then pulled away to open two full-lengths.
 With the late closing favorite Precipice giving one last challenge but he just missed by a head giving Glória de Campeão his first career Grade 1 victory.

 He only ran one more time that year with a bad showing in the Arlington Million but as a Seven-Year-Old, he had his most eventful yet brief season of racing.
 His first start back was a third run in the Al Maktoum Challenge Round 1.
 Unlike his other wins, he stayed close to the lead rather than on the lead.
 He would stay behind Midshipman who would lead on the outside for most of the race.
 But Glória de Campeão snuck up on the rail and pulled away.
 Forgotten Voice gave a late final bid but it was too late Glória de Campeão had won.
 He had lesser success in his next two starts leading up the race but in the Al Maktoum Challenge Round 3 he struck a rivalry with Lizard's Desire who finished fifth while Glória de Campeão finished second.
 A start later they faced off on the biggest stage in the Dubai World Cup which for the first time was being run at Meydan Racecourse.
 This time it was a battle with Glória de Campeão leading most of the way and Lizard's Desire flying late to hit the wire at nearly the same time with Glória de Campeão.
 At the time Lizard's Desire's jockey had thought he won.
 But under later examination, Glória de Campeão was given the win by the closest margin possible a nose.